 What Greece Says#

-As of March 2026, Greece has no specific legislation for balcony solar panels.
-There’s no law that explicitly allows them, and no law that explicitly bans them.
-It’s a regulatory void.
+As of March 2026, Greece had no specific legislation for balcony solar panels.
+There was no law that explicitly allowed them, and no law that explicitly banned them.
+It was a regulatory void.

-- The Ministry of Environment and Energy is “examining” the introduction of balcony solar as part of a package with net-billing modifications
+- The Ministry of Environment and Energy was “examining” the introduction of balcony solar as part of a package with net-billing modifications

-- The Association of Photovoltaic Companies (SEF) has presented a proposal to the ministry, which responded “positively in principle”
+- The Association of Photovoltaic Companies (SEF) had presented a proposal to the ministry, which responded “positively in principle”

-- A plan exists to create a registry at DEDDIE (the grid operator) — registration only, no licensing
+- A plan existed to create a registry at DEDDIE (the grid operator) — registration only, no licensing

 - A 3-month adjustment period was planned for DEDDIE to build the platform